 In brains of people who died by suicide, Natasha found the protein was now in nerve cells.
 It hints that the blood-brain barrier had been breaking down in those people.

 “We need more research on suicide,” says Natasha, a junior at Jericho High School in New York.
 “It is a very, very dark topic … But someone has to do it.”

 The project earned Natasha the Gordon E. Moore Award and $50,000.
 She also won a $5,000 award for best project in the biomedical and health sciences division at ISEF and a special $1,000 Serving Society through Science award.
 That last prize honors a finalist whose work is especially creative and has the potential to improve the lives of people or represent a dramatic scientific advancement.

 This year’s Regeneron ISEF finalists came from 64 countries, regions and territories.
 More than one in every four competitors took home some award this year.
 “This is only the beginning,” Ajmera told all the finalists.
 “I cannot wait to see what you accomplish next.”

-Suicide is the second leading cause of death among young adults ages 15 to 29 as of 2016.
+Suicide was the third leading cause of death among U.S. teens ages 15-19 in 2021.
 If you or someone you know is suffering from suicidal thoughts, please seek help.
-In the United States, you can call the National Suicide Prevention Hotline, 1-800-273-TALK (8255).
-Or you can text 741-741.
+In the United States, you can reach the Suicide Crisis Lifeline by calling or texting 988.
 Please do not suffer in silence.